 Day 7 & 8 Kyoto

-Whichever option you choose before, a city no one in Japan should miss is Kyoto.
-Kyoto is considered the cultural capital of Japan and is full of ancient architecture and traditional temples.
+Whichever option you choose before, a city no one visiting Japan should miss is Kyoto – even if you can just spend one day in Kyoto, I can’t recommend you enough to go.
+Kyoto is considered Japan’s cultural capital and is full of ancient architecture and traditional temples.
 You could probably spend many days or even weeks in Kyoto without getting bored.

 In addition to the famous Arashiyama bamboo garden, you will also find the unique Fushimi Inari-Taisha temple in Kyoto, with the orange gates (Toriis), which you may have already seen in many photos.